saurabhhgupta/OpenTPU/README.md

 - PyRTL version >= 0.8.5
 - numpy

-Both PyRTL and numpy can be installed with pip; e.g., `pip install pyrtl`.
+Both PyRTL and numpy can be installed with pip; e.g., `pip3 install pyrtl`.

 ## How to Run